 - Assessments that are set up for use with LockDown Browser cannot be accessed with other browsers

 - Students will NOT have access to Insert Stuff, Insert Image, or Insert Quicklink options when taking a quiz so if you are using those questions types that require any of those options then you should not use Respondus LockDownBrowser.

 - Read&Write is not currently working with LockDown Browser for Mac.
 Respondus recommends alternative accessibility software listed on the following page https://support.respondus.com/support/index.php?/Knowledgebase/Article/View/187/

-6. Although we do not recommend Chromebooks because they cannot run all of the software you may need and some models have issues connecting to our wireless network, we understand this cannot always be helped in some situations.
-A “beta” release of a new Chromebook extension for LockDown Browser is currently available in OAKS (D2L Brightspace).
-Click here to read about workarounds available (note: there are a lot of steps to take — we recommend having students with Chromebooks test on a PC or Mac in the Library).
+- Although we do not recommend Chromebooks because they cannot run all of the software you may need and some models have issues connecting to our wireless network, we understand this cannot always be helped in some situations.
+We recommend having students with Chromebooks test on a PC or Mac in the Library when possible.

 Important Best Practices

 - Students will NOT have access to Insert Stuff, Insert Image, or Insert Quicklink options when taking a quiz so if you are using those questions types that require any of those options then you cannot use Respondus LockDownBrowser.

 - Students need to be aware that they will have to download and install Respondus LockDown Browser and possibly disable certain settings (e.g., remote sharing) and apps (e.g., screen capture) before attempting the quiz.
 Knowing this, students should NOT wait right before the deadline to attempt the quiz, as this process may take 5-10 minutes or longer.
 A statement/warning should be included in OAKS, as well as in your syllabus.